creativemindsplugins/cm-header-footer-script-loader/readme.md

 <details><summary> <b>Expand</b> </summary>

-* Change as many scripts and styles as you need
+* Change as many JS scripts and CSS styles as you need
 * Choose what scripts will be loaded on header or footer
+* Define scripts to load on all posts and pages
-* Choose what scripts will be loaded on specific posts or pages
+* Define scripts to load on specific posts or pages

 </details>